 Make smart investments.

-As we’ve learned throughout the COVID-19 pandemic, making smart investments upfront is key to future-proofing your business for unexpected economic downturns.
+Making smart investments upfront is key to future-proofing your business for unexpected economic downturns.
 Fortunately, the push to all things digital has left many opportunities for new entrepreneurs to avoid costly expenses and make better investments.

 For example, as remote work continues to gain a foothold in our economy, small business owners have access to a larger, more diverse talent pool — especially non-salaried freelancers and contractors.
 Consequently, businesses won’t have to invest in expensive office rentals or equipment for remote employees.

 With the explosion of e-commerce, new entrepreneurs can also turn their attention and investments towards digital marketing channels, rather than solely focusing on traditional marketing efforts that might not generate a positive ROI.
-With digital marketing strategies like email, PPC, and content marketing campaigns, small business owners can more accurately track customer behaviors and touchpoints and adapt accordingly—saving them major marketing dollars in the long run.
+With digital marketing strategies like email, PPC, and content marketing campaigns, small business owners can more accurately track customer behaviors and touchpoints and adapt accordingly — saving them major marketing dollars in the long run.

 Contrary to what you might think, now is the perfect time for digital entrepreneurs to start their own businesses online.
 The remote-work revolution has broadened access to financial opportunities for would-be digital entrepreneurs — meaning more people are setting out to become their own boss and fulfill their passions.
 If you’re ready to become a digital entrepreneur, starting your own online business is a great way to build a brighter future and achieve your goals.